samsuh/2025-learnings/README.md

     Placeholder
 }
 ```
 - Rust does not have null/nil/undefined.
 It has a built in enum called "Option" that can be "Some" or "None".
-Used when there's pattern matching or "match" statement.
+Have to access Some/None via pattern matching or "match" statement.